 Millions of people are unhappy, unproductive, and not bringing their full value to your organization.
 As upsetting as this is, it can also be seen as an opportunity for organizations to go full throttle with employee engagement and completely outpace their competitors.

-Gallup defines engaged employees as those who are “involved in, enthusiastic about and committed to their work and workplace.”
+Gallup defines engaged employees as those who are “involved in, enthusiastic about, and committed to their work and workplace.”

-Similarly, Deloitte defines employee engagement as “an employee’s job satisfaction, loyalty and inclination to expend discretionary effort toward organizational goals.”
+Similarly, Deloitte defines employee engagement as “an employee’s job satisfaction, loyalty, and inclination to expend discretionary effort toward organizational goals.”

-Employees solve problems without you asking them to.
+Engaged employees are the ones that solve problems without you asking them to.
 They look for new solutions to processes and procedures.
 They innovate, collaborate, and inspire others around them.

 Officevibe defines employee engagement as:

-This all leads to happier customers, better business results, and a stronger employer brand.
+The results of happy, motivated employees?
+Happier customers, better business results, and a stronger employer brand.